Reviews You Can Rely On

 Do You Have a Landline?

-This may seem like an obvious prerequisite for purchasing a cordless phone, but you'd be surprised how many models we tested that are able to link to your cell phone.
+This may seem like an obvious prerequisite for purchasing a cordless phone, but you'd be surprised how many models we tested that can link to your cell phone.
 This feature is especially useful if you have difficulty with cell service in part of your home — you can leave your cell phone in that spot and then use the cordless handsets spread throughout your home to answer the phone.
 We've highlighted which models have this capability under the specs listed in our comparison chart.

 How Many Handsets Do You Need?